-No. Name Quantity Description 1 Power and I/O Cable 1 It refers to the 6-pin power and I/O cable.
+No. Name Quantity Description 1 Power and I/O Cable 1 It refers to the 6-pin or 12-pin power and I/O cable.
 You need to purchase separately.
-2 USB3.0 Cable 1 It refers to the micro USB3.0 (type B) cable.
+2 DC Power Supply 1 You should select suitable power adapter or switch power supply according to the device power supply and consumption.
 You need to purchase separately.
-3 DC Power Supply 1 You should select suitable power adapter or switch power supply according to the device power supply and consumption.
+3 Network Cable 1 It refers to CAT-5e network cable or above.
 You need to purchase separately.
-4 Lens 1 It refers to the C-mount lens.
+4 Lens 1 It refers to the lens that is suitable for the device.
+You need to purchase separately.
+5 Lens Adapter 1 If the lens you used does not match with lens mount of the device, you need to use a lens adapter.
 You need to purchase separately.